Hilbert's projective metric for functions of bounded growth and exponential convergence of Sinkhorn's algorithm: Setting and notation

 then

 \begin{proof} A modern proof is given, for instance, in \cite[Theorem A.4.1]{lemmens2012nonlinear}. \end{proof} \end{theorem}

 It is a natural question to consider which other distances can be bounded using Hilbert's metric for a certain cone.
 In this regard, the result below gives the main tool which will be used later on in Section \ref{sec:newvariant} to prove \mbox{Proposition \ref{prop:relationmetrics}}.
-It is a slightly adjusted version of \cite[Lemma 1.3]{liverani1995decay}. \begin{lemma} Let $C\subseteq \Y$ be a cone and $\|\cdot\| : \Y \rightarrow [0, \infty]$.\footnote{Here, $\|\cdot\|$ is not (necessarily) the norm on $\Y$, but it can be an arbitrary functional.} Let $f, g \in C$ with $\|f\| = \|g\| \neq 0$.
+It is a slightly adjusted version of \cite[Lemma 1.3]{liverani1995decay}.\footnote{\SE{Compared to \cite[Lemma 1.3]{liverani1995decay}, we relax the condition that $\|\cdot\|$ must be a norm and instead add the required properties on $\|\cdot\|$ as assumptions.
+Aside from the norm property, the assumptions of Lemma \ref{lem:boundothernorm} allow for slightly more flexibility regarding the constant $L$ which implicitly always equals one in \cite[Lemma 1.3]{liverani1995decay} whereas for instance in Proposition \ref{prop:relationmetrics} (ii), we need $L=3$.}} \begin{lemma} Let $C\subseteq \Y$ be a cone and $\|\cdot\| : \Y \rightarrow [0, \infty]$.\footnote{Here, $\|\cdot\|$ is not (necessarily) the norm on $\Y$, but it can be an arbitrary functional.} Let $f, g \in C$ with $\|f\| = \|g\| \neq 0$.
 Assume that

 Then